-A new Jewish community has launched in D.C. to complement the rich Jewish ecosystem of our city—a community that is spiritually vibrant, radically inclusive, and reflects our vision for a world of justice, equity and liberation.
+In 2018, a new Jewish community launched in D.C. to complement the rich Jewish ecosystem of our city—a community that strives to be spiritually vibrant, radically inclusive, and reflect our vision for a world of justice, equity, and liberation.

 We are building a pluralistic and egalitarian community where people know and care for one another, whether in times of celebration, struggle, or mourning.

-We seek deep relationship with other faith communities in D.C. and will work alongside existing movements to build a more just and equitable city.
-We will stand for environmental, racial, and economic justice, and oppose the Israeli military occupation of Palestine.
+We are working to develop deep relationships with other faith communities and alongside existing movements to build a more just and equitable city.
+We stand for environmental, racial, and economic justice, and oppose the Israeli military occupation of Palestine.

 We are building a spiritual and political home where ritual, prayer, and learning are relevant, meaningful, transformative, and accessible.
-With spiritual direction from Rabbi Joseph Berman as our founding Rabbi and Executive Director, we will be a community that draws on a multiplicity of Jewish traditions and teachings, grounding the work we do to advance justice.
+We are creating a community that draws on a multiplicity of Jewish traditions and teachings, grounding the work we do to advance justice and liberation.

 In our second year, we will learn, pray, and eat together (as a community and in our homes) over the High Holidays; hold three Shabbat services each month (a combination of Friday nights and Saturday mornings) and other holiday gatherings; launch several learning, arts, and justice programs; and create chesed/community care structures (e.g. meal trains and other support for people going through times of need).